wxwx1993/PM_COVID/README.md

 temp_seasonal_county.csv: the county-level seasonal temperature and relative humidity data, summer and winter averaged across the period 2000-2016 and averaged across grid cells in each county.
 For more source information see Additional Data Source section.

-census_county_interpolated.csv: the county-level socioeconomic and demographic variables from 2012-2016 American Community Survey, extracted for each zip code and then averaging across zip codes within a county. (https://www.census.gov/programs-surveys/acs/data.html).
+census_county_interpolated.csv: the county-level socioeconomic and demographic variables from 2012-2016 American Community Survey, extracted for each zip code and then averaging across zip codes within a county.
+For more source information see Additional Data Source section.

 county_base_mortality.txt, county_old_mortality.txt: additional county-level socioeconomic and demographic variables from 2009-2016
 US CDC Compressed Mortality Data (https://wonder.cdc.gov/cmf-ICD10.html).